skysqlinc/skysql-docs/docs/Reference Guide/Instance Size Choices.md

-# SkySQL Instance Size
+# SkySQL Instance Sizes

-## Serverless Intance Sizes
+## Serverless Instance Sizes

 SkySQL users are not required to specify any instance sizes when launching a serverelss database.
 The Serverless deployment continuously estimates workload requirements and dynamically resizes the database instance to the appropriate size to ensure optimal workload execution.

-During the "Tech Preview" phase, all Serverless instances will utilize between 1 and 2 SCUs(Sky Compute Units) during script execution time.
+During the "Tech Preview" phase, all Serverless instances will utilize between 1 and 2 SCUs (SkySQL Compute Units) during script execution time.
 Each SCU is equivalent to 0.5 vCPU and 2GB of memory.

 ## Provisoned Instances Size Choices